 Learn to make marigold smudge sticks with a local florist

 Craft cocktail class and tasting with local mixologist

 Hands-on cooking class with local chefs

 Shop local boutiques with local creatives

 A group photographer so you can enjoy the moment

 A group concierge to help with any extra events you may want to plan

-Group transportation across the border to/from San Ysidro, California and to/from all events listed on the itinerary
+Group transportation to/from all events listed on the itinerary

 A few gifts from some of our favorite food & travel brands

-A couple surprises!
+A few surprises!
 (You didn’t think we’d tell you every last detail, did you?)